How Much Does a Mechanic Make?

 The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary of an automotive mechanic was $36,610 in 2012, which amounts to $17.60 per hour (www.bls.gov).
-The top 10% of automotive mechanics and service technicians earned a median wage of $28.88 per hour, while the lowest 10% made a median hourly wage of $10.01.
+The top 10% of automotive mechanics and service technicians earned a median wage of $28.88 or more per hour, while the lowest 10% made a median hourly wage of $10.01 or less.
 Most of these mechanics worked in automotive repair and maintenance shops, auto dealerships and automotive parts stores.

 Bus and Truck Mechanics